-- B. the standard technical practices used in designing calculational models are specified in sufficient detail to ensure that the resulting NCSAs are uniform with respect to modeling reflection, determining the optimal range of moderation, treating interactions, accounting for dimensional tolerances, and any bounding approximations in models: - C. evaluation of accident sequences take potential interaction between fire and chemical safety and criticality safety into account; - D. the scope, conduct, and documentation of independent reviews of NCSAs are specified; - E. the applicability of code validation(s) to the specific cases being modeled is evaluated, including a determination of the adequacy of the subcritical margin; - F. engineered as opposed to administrative controls are used as the preferred method of ensuring criticality safety, wherever practicable. - G. the basis for using administrative instead of engineered controls is documented as part of the NCSA; and - H. a problem reporting and corrective action program is established to ensure the effectiveness of the criticality safety program and criticality controls, and to ensure that effective corrective actions and lessons learned are flowed down into appropriate implementing documents.
-This program shall include the re-evaluation of the unlikelihood of control failure, as part of the double contingency safety basis, as control failure data is generated. - S-47: By June 29, XXXX, FR shall submit to NRC for approval the following information related to the North Site Decommissioning Plan: - (a) area factors for volumetrically-contaminated soils and the technical basis for those area factors, - (b) actual Minimum Detectable Concentrations (MDCs) for the Nal detector and the technical basis for those MDCs. - (c) appropriate investigation levels (ILs) for static and scan survey measurements that will be performed in impacted areas.
+- A. the NCSAs consist of self-contained safety basis documents, sufficiently detailed to permit independent reconstruction of results by a knowledgeable criticality safety specialist without reliance on additional site-specific or historical knowledge: - B. the standard technical practices used in designing calculational models are specified in sufficient detail to ensure that the resulting NCSAs are uniform with respect to modeling reflection, determining the optimal range of moderation, treating interactions, accounting for dimensional tolerances, and any bounding approximations in models; - C. evaluation of accident sequences take potential interaction between fire and chemical safety and criticality safety into account; - D. the scope, conduct, and documentation of independent reviews of NCSAs are specified; - E. the applicability of code validation(s) to the specific cases being modeled is evaluated, including a determination of the adequacy of the subcritical margin; - F. engineered as opposed to administrative controls are used as the preferred method of ensuring criticality safety, wherever practicable. - G. the basis for using administrative instead of engineered controls is documented as part of the NCSA; and - H. a problem reporting and corrective action program is established to ensure the effectiveness of the criticality safety program and criticality controls, and to ensure that effective corrective actions and lessons learned are flowed down into appropriate implementing documents.
+This program shall include the re-evaluation of the unlikelihood of control failure, as part of the double contingency safety basis, as control failure data is generated. - S-47: By June 29, XXXX, FR shall submit to NRC for approval the following information related to the North Site Decommissioning Plan: - (a) area factors for volumetrically-contaminated soils and the technical basis for those area factors, - (b) actual Minimum Detectable Concentrations (MDCs) for the NaI detector and the technical basis for those MDCs. - (c) appropriate investigation levels (ILs) for static and scan survey measurements that will be performed in impacted areas.